 OACB derives its policies and organizational structure from both a Constitution and a set of By-Laws.
 In 2017, OACB will seek to merge these documents together to create one governing document at the 2017 Delegate Assembly.
 Until such time, however, to download a copy of the current Constitution and By-Laws, click here.

 About County Boards of DD

 In 1967, County Boards of DD were established by the Ohio state legislature to provide supports and services to individuals with intellectual and other developmental disabilities.
 This change in philosophy and public policy provided alternatives to state run institutions and afforded individuals the opportunity to live, work and participate in their local community.

-Today, more than 90,000 children and adults receive comprehensive services arranged by local County Boards of DD.
-Based on available resources, a County Board of DD may provide or arrange for service and support administration, early childhood services, educational services supported living and other residential services, family support services, job training and employment services, among others.
+Today, more than 90,000 children and adults receive comprehensive services arranged by local county boards of DD.
+Based on available resources, a county board of DD may provide or arrange for service and support administration, early childhood services, educational services supported living and other residential services, family support services, job training and employment services, among others.

-County Board of DD members are appointed by county commissioners and probate judges and include seven community members, of which at least three of those members being a family member of an individual with a developmental disability.
-The Board Members govern the work of the County Board of DD and in conjunction with the county Superintendent and his/her staff ensures the development and operation of local programs that are responsive to the needs of individuals with developmental disabilities.
+Board members govern the work of the county board of DD and in conjunction with the county superintendent and his/her staff ensures the development and operation of local programs that are responsive to the needs of people with developmental disabilities.

 For more basic information about county boards of DD, use the links below to explore different topics:

 This page was last updated on August 18, 2017.